-The more you RV, the more you’ll learn all the tricks of a seasoned RVer, but for the purpose of making your first or second trip go as smoothly as possible, we have 6 tips to consider.
+The more you RV, the more you’ll learn all the tricks of a seasoned RVer.
+For the purpose of making your first or second trip go as smoothly as possible, we have 6 tips to consider.

 1. Check your insurance coverage

-If you plan to rent an RV you may need to arrange for additional coverage from your insurance broker.
+If you plan to rent an RV you might need to arrange for additional coverage from your insurance broker.
 Some rental companies have minimum age requirements.

 2. Don’t travel too far from home during your first trip

 Though you might be tempted to start planning your cross-country trip or visiting the far off hot spots you’ve always wanted to see, the first trip should be relatively close to home.
-If anything goes awry, you won’t be in the middle of nowhere, and being within a couple hours from home makes it possible to call family or friends to help you out of a jam.
+If anything goes awry, you won’t be in the middle of nowhere.
+Being within a couple hours from home makes it possible to call family or friends to help you out of a jam.

-Staying in familiar territory will be less stressful, and give you a chance to get a feel for the vehicle and a better sense of what you need and don’t need.
+Stay in familiar territory.
+It will be less stressful and give you a chance to get a feel for the vehicle and a better sense of what you need and don’t need.

 3. Stay at a trusted campground

 Choose a good, reputable RV stop or campground that gets a lot of visitors each year and knows how to deal with RV dilemmas.
-RVs can take you to many remote places, but as you learn the ropes, it’s better to go to an RV stop or campground around other people.
-Choosing stops with knowledgeable staff that keep RV supplies can really help out in unexpected situations, and if you have any questions they can be one of your resources.
-Also, when reserving your spot, know the length and class of your RV so you will get the proper sized spot..
+RVs can take you to many remote places.
+Stick to RV stops or campgrounds of alike as you learn the ropes.
+Choose stops with knowledgeable staff and keep RV supplies on hand.
+They can be a good information resource too.
+When you reserve your spot, know the length and class of your RV to get the proper sized spot.

 4. Attend a class on RV maintenance

-It doesn’t hurt to look for a class that can teach you about general maintenance, and how to properly use all the features your RV has.
-Classes are great for going over common problems and scenarios you might encounter while on a trip.
-Being able to troubleshoot some of these problems on the road will help your camping trip go as smooth as possible.
+It doesn’t hurt to take a class that will teach you about general maintenance and how to properly use all the features in your RV.
+Classes are great for going over common problems and scenarios you might encounter on a trip.
+The ability to troubleshoot problems on the road will make your trip go much more smoothly.

 5. Keep your RV organized

-When living out of an RV, organization is the key to staying sane.
-When you really need to find something (like a flashlight, first aid kit, batteries, or even dog food) you don’t want to have to pull everything out from every corner.
-The last thing you want while on the road is to complicate things for yourself, so simplify your space by keeping things labeled and organized before you head out.
+Organization is the key to staying sane while living out of an RV.
+When you need something (like a flashlight, first aid kit, batteries, or even dog food) you don’t want to have to pull everything out from every corner.
+Uncomplicate things for yourself on the road.
+Simplify your space by keeping things labeled and organized before you head out.

-The desire to live spontaneously is understandable when your home is on wheels, but having the important things planned in advance can make your trip more enjoyable in the long run.
-When you have these bases covered, you can be spontaneous with your time knowing you’re prepared:
+The desire to live spontaneously is understandable when your home is on wheels.
+Plan the important things in advance and your trip will be much more enjoyable in the long run.
+Cover these bases and you can be spontaneous with your time knowing you’re prepared:

-The budget: How much can you afford to spend on food, gas, fun, and the unexpected
+Budget: How much can you afford to spend on food, gas, fun, and the unexpected?

 Food: Will you mostly be making your own meals or eating out?

-With these tips in mind, you’ll be better prepared and able to focus on the fun parts of your trip and more easily handle any mishaps.
+With these tips you’ll be able to focus on the fun parts of your trip or easily handle any mishaps.